SonalDahale/Nextflow-pipeline-for-Meta-transcriptomics-analysis/README.md

 - Quality Control: Uses Trimmomatic to trim and filter raw RNA-seq reads.
 - Contamination Check: Runs Kraken2 to detect microbial contaminant abundance.
 - Genome Alignment: Maps reads to a reference genome using STAR.I am mapping reads to E. coli genome as we used its pure culture for infecting nematode.
-- Transcriptome Assembly: Performs de novo transcript assembly with Trinity.
+- Transcriptome Assembly: Performs de novo transcript assembly with Trinity(for host nematode and its gut dwelling E.coli)
 - Quality Assessment: Assesses transcriptome assembly quality using BUSCO.
 - Flexibility: Supports containerized tools via Singularity for reproducibility.